ChristianSteger/Precipitation_indices/README.md

 The comparably larger (and non-random) deviations for *temporal mean* is caused by the slight difference in computing averages over the 10 years (in the Python script, the average is weighted by the number of days in a year).
 For the *yearly maximum*, the *wet day frequency* and the *intensity*, the deviations are very small (and random).
 For *percentiles*, the deviations are considerably larger and particularly occur in the southern part of the domain (at least for the percentiles in the range of 90% - 99%).
-The differences in the percentiles are caused by the different methods applied to compute them (Python: consider all individual values, CDO: bin data in 1001 bins).
+The deviations in the percentiles are caused by the different methods applied to compute them (Python: consider all individual values, CDO: bin data in 1001 bins).

 ![Alt text](https://github.com/ChristianSteger/Media/blob/master/Precipitation_indices_Python_vs_CDO.png?raw=true "Output from python_versus_CDO.py")